Pied honeyeater

 The pied honeyeater (Certhionyx variegatus) is a species of bird in the family of honeyeaters Meliphagidae and the sole species in the genus Certhionyx (Christidis & Boles 2008).
 This species is also known as the black and white honeyeater or western pied honeyeater.

 It is endemic to Australia and is listed as a vulnerable species under Schedule 2 of the Threatened Species Conservation Act 1995 (NSW).

 Taxonomy

 In 1999, taxonomists had placed pied honeyeater (Certhionyx variegatus), banded honeyeater (Cissomela pectoralis) and black honeyeater (Sugomel nigrum) in the genus Certhionyx; however, revised DNA analysis indicates that these species are not closely related.
 Christidis and Boles placed the pied honeyeater in the clade Acanthagenys in its own monotypic genus.
-Genetic analysis indicates the pied honeyeater is the earliest offshoot of a lineage that gave rise to the Tūī and New Zealand bellbird of New Zealand, and plain honeyeater and marbled honeyeater of New Guinea.
+Genetic analysis indicates the pied honeyeater is the earliest offshoot of a lineage that gave rise to the tui and New Zealand bellbird of New Zealand, and plain honeyeater and marbled honeyeater of New Guinea.